jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-6e.md

 This, however, applies only to events occurring in (the world of) existence or in science.
 Things of the future belong to the supernatural and cannot be known unless the causes for their happening are known and we have trustworthy information about it.

-If this is clear, it follows that all the operations of the za'irajah serve merely to discover the words of the answer in the words of the question.
+It follows that all the operations of the za'irajah serve merely to discover the words of the answer in the words of the question.
 As we have seen, it is a question of producing from a given arrangement of letters another arrangement of letters.

 The secret here lies in the existence of a relationship between the two (different arrangements of letters).
 Someone may be aware of it, whereas someone else may not be aware of it.
 Those who know the existing relationship can easily discover the answer with the help of the stated rules.